AdobeDocs/graphql-mesh-gateway/src/pages/gateway/handlers/graphql.md

   - Tools
 ---

-## GraphQL endpoints
+# `graphql` handlers

-The [GraphQL] handler allows you to connect to a GraphQL endpoint.
+The `graphql` handler allows you to connect to a GraphQL endpoint.

 ```json
 {